linux-minidisc/linux-minidisc/README.md

 The files `CHANGELOG`, `hotplug-netmd` and `minidisc.usermap` were not used/updated in a long time.
 They can always be inspected from Git history if needed.

+## Progress information callbacks in `libnetmd` for downloading tracks

+Added `netmd_send_progress_func` to `libnetmd`'s send-related functions that (if not NULL) will call back with progress information, so the user interface can show info about the current progress to the user.
+This is used by `netmdcli` and QHiMDTransfer.